Gary Nelson, DSW

 Jonathan Rockoff, MAT

-Project Coordinator, Community Aspirations Hub; Training Specialist and Consultant, Family & Children's Resource Program
+Project Coordinator, Community Aspirations Hub; Educational Consultant, Family & Children's Resource Program

 Jonathan Rockoff, MAT, is an award-winning expert in course facilitation and content development in child welfare.
 His in-depth expertise on family well-being has been shaped by over 15 years of experience working directly with families in a variety of settings, including in-home services, juvenile justice, foster care, adoption, and education.
 Jonathan currently works as a Training Specialist and consultant with the Family and Children's Resource Program (FCRP) at the University of North Carolina Chapel Hill School of Social Work.
 At FCRP, he specializes in the development and facilitation of classroom-based and online courses on topics related to family well-being.
 He also writes for a nationally recognized publication targeting child welfare professionals and resource parents, called Fostering Perspectives.
 Jonathan obtained his Bachelor of Science degree in Sociology and Criminal Justice from the State University of New York College at Brockport, his Master of Arts in Teaching from Marywood University in Pennsylvania and his Professional Instructor Certificate in both New York and Pennsylvania.